Building Your First CLAUDE.md: Team Standards as Code

 Part 2 of 5 in The Claude Code Enterprise Stack series

-The Context Problem: Why Shared Context Changes Everything
+Why Shared Context Changes Everything

-But there's a secondary win that's harder to measure: consistency.
-When every developer works with the same standards loaded, every PR reflects the same patterns.
+A proper CLAUDE.md means Session 200 loads the same way Session 2 did.
+Proper repository configuration measurably reduces iterations and integration errors — the difference between Claude Code feeling like a multiplier and feeling like a tax.
+The secondary win is harder to measure: consistency.
+With the same standards loaded, every PR reflects the same patterns.
 Code reviews go faster.
 Onboarding drops from days to hours.
-Junior developers produce senior-quality output because the patterns are already documented.
+Juniors produce senior-quality output because the patterns are already documented.

 File Structure: What Goes Where

-This is where a lot of teams stumble.
-They create one massive file, stuff everything into it, and wonder why Claude ignores half of it.
+This is where teams stumble: one massive file, everything stuffed in, and Claude ignoring half of it.
+The architecture is deliberate:

 .claude/